atomgalaxy/wg21-throw-from-noexcept/paper.md

 The `contract_assert` above needs to have a different assertion kind, perhaps `implicit` (compare [@P3100R0]).

+_Note:_ with `ignore` semantics, we get the status-quo behaviour; with a terminating semantic ("Louis" or `enforce`), we terminate according to that semantic instead.

 ## A new assertion kind: `implicit`

 If we are to treat Erroneous Behaviour as violations of implicit contract